sek-consulting/react-table-shadcn-ui/README.md

 ## Roadmap

+- [ ] vertical scrollbar should only scroll tbody. thead should stay on top
+- [ ] ability to hide specific columns (add meta info to column def) -> useful for ID columns
+- [ ] restructure readme with more infos and little how-to's for easier usage

-Nothing for now but would love to add some stuff.
-So let me know if you have some cool ideas. <3
+Also let me know if you have some cool ideas. <3